Developer(s) – Capcom

 Graphics – 7/10

 First of all, there is some basis in visual diversity, since the level designs are pretty varied and somewhat unique for the time.
 But the main issue I have with it is that most of the characters present are hopelessly generic; all but one.
 The character Poison actually has an interesting piece of history behind her.
 When it came time to release Final Fight on the Super Nintendo, Nintendo took umbrage with the idea of players having to fight women in order to progress, since their censorship policies were at their most draconian at the time.
-Capcom tried to get around it by saying that Poison wasn’t in fact a woman, but a man.
-Although Nintendo told Capcom that they had to change it anyway, Capcom have stuck with the idea of Poison being a man ever since, making for the inclusion one of the first transgenered video game characters in history.
+Capcom tried to get around it by saying that Poison wasn’t, in fact, a woman, but a man.
+Although Nintendo told Capcom that they had to change it anyway, Capcom has stuck with the idea of Poison being a man ever since, making for the inclusion of one of the first transgender video game characters in history.

 Gameplay – 6/10

-A retro 2D side scrolling beat ‘em up, I found the gameplay to be repetitive and lacking in incentive.
-There is some basis in variety in gameplay with the amount of weapons that can be picked up throughout, but in all honesty, that’s about as far as it goes, and it’s not really enough to keep things overly interesting.
+A retro 2D side-scrolling beat ‘em up, I found the gameplay to be repetitive and lacking in incentive.
+There is some basis in variety in gameplay with the number of weapons that can be picked up throughout, but in all honesty, that’s about as far as it goes, and it’s not really enough to keep things overly interesting.
 The only game of its kind that I have sent any extended amount of time with is Streets of Rage, and I think Final Fight pales in comparison.

 Controls – 6/10

 The main reason why I have taken umbrage with this kind of game is because of the control scheme.
 Because the player has to be on a fairly precise angle with enemies they need to fight in order to progress, to me, it makes the hit detection particularly sketchy, and by that token, it’s very easy to mess up, which makes for games like this being a somewhat uneven challenge.